YagiGo/find_me_a_restaurant/README.md

 - The marker can not be clicked, it would be a better user experience if the marker on the map can be clicked directly.
 - Search based on current location would be nice
 - The radius is fixed at 1 km at present, making it adjustable would be nice
-- The search result would be in whatever the language in the `Accept-Language` header.
+- The search result would be in whatever the language in the `Accept-Language`.
 It would be nice if the user can choose the language.
+- Showing whether the restaurant is open from the `RestaurantList` is a nice feature, but due to the API limitation, this can not be achieved.
+(This feature is deprecated in 2019 and status can only be acquired from getDetails at present)

 ## Something nice about this PJ